JanssenProject/jans/docs/technical/README.md

 # Technical Documentation

-Documentation here explains technical design, architecture and interations of various Janssen modules.
+This documentation explains technical design, architecture and interactions of various Janssen modules.

 Contents: